An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Introduction

-In another study, \citet{https://doi.org/10.1155/2017/4252946} formulates a bi-level problem where the upper level planner selects some roadway link candidates to host chargers to maximize battery electric vehicle (BEV) flow, while a LL computes a stochastic UE (SUE) restricted by path distance in which BEVs are limited by driving range.
+In another study, \citet{https://doi.org/10.1155/2017/4252946} formulates a bi-level problem where the UL planner selects some roadway link candidates to host chargers to maximize battery electric vehicle (BEV) flow, while a LL computes a stochastic UE (SUE) restricted by path distance in which BEVs are limited by driving range.
 Based on the paper, the resulting mixed integer nonlinear problem (MINP) is intractable for exact solvers, and the authors propose a heuristic loop.
 They demonstrate the method on two benchmark road networks: Nguyen-Dupuis (13 nodes, 19 links, 4 O-D pairs) and Sioux Falls (24 nodes, 76 links, 576 O-D pairs).
-While their algorithm is fast on small graphs, this approach does not offer an optimality guarantee.
+While their algorithm is fast on small graphs, heuristic algorithms do not offer an optimality guarantee.
 It can stall at a local maximum of covered BEV flow and provides no bound on how close that solution is to the true optimum.
 Similarly, \citep{Tran10122021} used a purely heuristic called Cross-Entropy Method (CEM).
 UL chooses nodes to minimize the sum of the stations' installation costs and the value of time spent traveling.
 At the same time, LL assigns mixed EV traffic via a multi class UE that respects EV range.
-Again, it is shown that the algorithm converges in their test networks, but it is not guaranteed to converge to the global optimum.
-The algorithm provides no optimality gap or confidence interval and works only on small to medium networks.
+It is shown that the algorithm converges in their test networks, but it is not guaranteed to converge to the global optimum.
+The algorithm provides no optimality gap or confidence interval.